shubhamtalbar96/CS595J_Blog/README.md

 The following blog is an attempt to simplify and understand the use of Diffusion Models in complex conditional language generation tasks.

-This article is based on the paper: DIFFUSEQ: SEQUENCE TO SEQUENCE TEXT GENERATION WITH DIFFUSION MODELS
+This article is based on the paper DIFFUSEQ: Sequence To Sequence Text Generation With Diffusion Models

 <!-- more -->